jed/rndr.me/README.md

 1. Single-page apps suffer from slow startup times, due to multiple round trips between the app and API.
 In this case, you can use rndr to pre-render hot pages, so that they can be inlined as HTML to improve perceived performance.

 2. Single-page apps suffer from poor crawlability, because Google/Bing are less likely to discover content rendered on the client.
-So use rndr to render the `_escape_fragment_` urls that [these crawlers want](https://developers.google.com/webmasters/ajax-crawling/), by [redirecting](https://developers.google.com/webmasters/ajax-crawling/docs/faq#redirects) from your backend.
+In this case, use rndr to render the `_escape_fragment_` urls that [these crawlers want](https://developers.google.com/webmasters/ajax-crawling/), by [redirecting](https://developers.google.com/webmasters/ajax-crawling/docs/faq#redirects) from your backend.

 Installation
 ------------